-The geodesic $x_{0,\infty}^{u_2}$ will be the one that does not intersect any geodesic that starts from outside, and to the east and/or south of, the rectangle $[0,M_1]\times[0,M_2]$.
+The geodesic $x_{0,\infty}^{u_2}$ will be the one that does not intersect any geodesic that starts west or south of the rectangle $[0,M_1]\times[0,M_2]$.
 To make this happen with positive probability, we apply the modification argument to the event $A$ defined above.